Farida-Hamid/Practice/README.md

 ## 5. Smallest Substring of All Characters

-Given an array of unique characters arr and a string str, Implement a function getShortestUniqueSubstring that finds the smallest substring of str containing all the characters in arr.
-Return "" (empty string) if such a substring doesn’t exist.
+Given an array of unique characters arr and a string str, I implemented the function getShortestUniqueSubstring that finds the smallest substring of str containing all the characters in arr and returns an empty string if such a substring doesn’t exist.

-Come up with an asymptotically optimal solution and analyze the time and space complexities.

 #### Example: